 Don’t ya think?

-Because let’s be honest, what’s not to love about this fantastic country?
+Because let’s be honest, what’s not to love about traveling through Germany?

 Between the beer, brats, sauerkraut, historic culture, and fantastic scenery, all I need is a pair of lederhosen and the lyrics to Edelweiss and I’ll be all set for my very German adventure!

 Okay, totally kidding about the last two items on that list.

 Yeah, I just feel like doing both of those things, at the same time, is only socially acceptable when your uber-drunk at one wicked awesome Oktoberfest.

 But all lederhosen and Edelweiss lyrics related kidding aside:

 This list of 30 insanely epic, fairytale level beautiful places to visit in Germany is perfect if you’re looking to plan a fantastic, Germany itinerary, but kind of want to get off the beaten path and explore some lesser-known parts of the country.

 Feel free to grab yourself a giant glass of Reisling wine, a pretzel, and a piece of black forest cake because we’re about to jiggy with this post on 30 of the best places to visit in Germany.